galahad1/Teaching-HEIGVD-AIT-2016-Labo-Docker/report/AIT_Lab4_Iannetta_Tano_Lassalle_Loan.md

    You can find the `docker ps` log file after we started again some other applications at `/logs/task_6/step_1/3_up_again/docker_ps`

 2. Give your own feelings about the final solution.
 Propose improvements or ways to do the things differently.
 If any, provide references to your readings for the improvements.

-   It is a good solution because it can manage itself.
-Cluster creation is automated and information circulates within the network.
+   The final solution seems good because it can manage itself.
+Creation of cluster is automated and information circulates within the network.
-   We can improve automatism to check when a node is down and create a new one.
-It would be enough to monitor logs to detect when a node is missing in the cluster.
+   However, it would be better to find a solution that can change the configuration faster.

 3. (Optional:) Present a live demo where you add and remove a backend container.